• Skip to primary navigation

 Raw shrimp, however, has a softer texture that can be marinated or used in sushi.

-Whether you prefer the robust flavors of cooked shrimp or the delicate tastes of raw shrimp, both offer their own distinct charm.
+Whether you prefer the strong flavors of cooked shrimp or the delicate tastes of raw shrimp, both offer their own distinct charm - compare extract vs flavor breakdown to better describe what 'flavor' conveys.

 It comes down to personal preference and how you plan to use them in your cooking.